Minagera/CyberPatriot/CyberPatriot/Cisco/PacketTracer/Scenarios/README.md

 - Each scenario includes notes within the Packet Tracer file that explain the setup
 - Scenarios are designed to mimic real-world network security challenges
 - All scenarios have been tested to ensure they are solvable

+## Scenario Randomization Workflow

+While Packet Tracer does not support full automation, you can:
+1. Use provided scenario templates as a base.
+2. Randomly change device names, passwords, VLANs, and IPs.
+3. Save each variant as a new .pkt file for practice.
+4. Use the scoring TCL script to check student solutions.

+*For advanced users: Consider scripting .pkt file modifications externally (see resources).*

 ## Creating Your Own Scenarios